2023 Solar Incentives Guide for Queens, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage homeowners to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
-Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered federally, while others are provided by the New York government or your specific utility company, county or municipality.
+Solar incentives are meant to encourage people to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+You might qualify for various types of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the New York government and others from the federal government.
 Some broad categories of solar incentives include:

 - Net Metering: Net metering factors in after your solar system is up and running.
 If you have a net metering agreement with your Queens utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
 In some places, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.